The Car I

 Skipping every other stair, Damian glided toward the car in a way Ash had only seen from one or two other guys.
 I can run faster than all of them, she thought, but I will never figure out how they go down stairs like that.

 Damian slid into the car and closed the door, tossing his pack into the back and pointedly handing her a water.
-“Ready?” he asked.
+“Ready?”

-“Yup,” she said.
+“Yup.”
 Ash drove, crossing into the oncoming lane to get around the tiny canyon forming in front of the 7-Eleven.
 She locked eyes with the clerk as he left the store.
 They each saw their own fear reflected back, then exchanged expressions that wordlessly said shit, dude and I know, right?

 Ash blew out a little air bubble of stress.
 “So.
 I’m thinking Granny’s cabin, yeah?
 Should be far enough East?”
-Ash asked.

 “Granny’s Cabin” didn’t belong to anyone’s Granny, at least not as far as Ash knew.
 It may have, once, but that area was long abandoned.
 They had discovered the little abode during an outing back in their school days, in the deserted eastern fields.
-No one had lived there since the first Unraveling, so it made for a good place to experiment with the kind of magic you didn’t want anyone else to see.
+No one had lived there since the Unraveling began, so it made for a good place to experiment with the kind of magic you didn’t want anyone else to see.
 Or hear.
 Or smell.

 Ash took two lefts and a right and merged onto the freeway.
 The drive would take about an hour, so she flipped on cruise control and settled back into her seat.

 “What?”
-Ash asked.

 “Gauntlet.
 The Gauntlet is what let Thanos destroy stuff.
 The stones were like batteries for the glove.”